Last Minute Gift Ideas for Your Ground Redeemer

 All too often people spend their time hanging with friends and family inside, while all along their outdoor spaces sit lonely and silent.
 Here are a few items that will help you leave the confines of your home to enjoy the great outdoors found right outside your back door.

-String Lights: Nothing sets the mood for a relaxing evening outside more than the glow of string lights…festively draped back and forth a patio, deck…or anywhere really.
-We have some hanging near our chicken coop…and I plan to add some to either our patio or veggie garden this year.
+String Lights: Nothing sets the mood for a relaxing evening outside more than the glow of string lights … festively draped back and forth a patio, deck … or anywhere really.
+We have some hanging near our chicken coop … and I plan to add some to either our patio or veggie garden this year.
 As with any landscape lighting, string lights extend the life and value of your outdoor spaces.
-And the bonus with string lights is that they’re relatively cheap and are really easy to install – like hang’em and plug’em in.
+And the bonus with string lights is that they can be (but not necessarily) cheap and are really easy to install – like hang’em and plug’em in.
+Price: $20-$100/strand

-Unbreakable Wine Glasses: Now that you’ve struck the right mood with string lights, you might want to toast your time together with a nice glass of wine.
+Shatterproof Wine Glasses: Now that you’ve struck the right mood with string lights, you might want to toast your time together with a nice glass of wine.
 But unlike indoor gathering spots, many outdoor settings don’t provide you with the perfect place to put down your libations.
-That’s where these unbreakable wine glasses come in very handy.
-Not only do they feel and look like glass…oh, and hold wine, they are also stemless.
+That’s where these shatterproof wine glasses come in very handy.
+Not only do they feel and look like glass … oh, and hold wine, they are also stemless.
 Which makes it even less likely for them to topple over off of an uneven surface.
 Cheers!
-Price: $25-$35.
+Price: $15-$35

 RAISE Gifts | expand your family

-Leather Dog Leash: Although we don’t have a dog, both Britt and I always did when we were growing up.
+Leather Dog Leash: Although we don’t have a dog (much to my girls’ chagrin!), both Britt and I always did when we were growing up.
 And if you have a dog, you need a leash.
-And in my opinion, if you have a leash it should be made out of leather…that is unless you have a dog the size of a cat, and then you should just have a cat (…don’t hate me, I said it was just my opinion).
+And in my opinion, if you have a leash it should be made out of leather … that is unless you have a dog the size of a cat, and then you should just have a cat (…don’t hate me, I said it was just my opinion!).
 But I digress.
-So if you’re in the market for a leather leash, try this handsome 6’ option by Smart Dogs.
-Price: $20-$30.
+So if you’re in the market for a leather leash, try this handsome 6’ option by Mighty Paw.
+Price: $20-$30

 BLEND Gifts | bring life inside

-Britt likes to use use objects, textures, colors and materials that you would typically find outside to decorate inside our home.
-That way she kind of blur the lines between our indoor and outdoor spaces.
-So if you’re like Britt…or if you someone on your gift list is, here are a few ideas you could consider.
+Britt likes to use use objects, textures, colors and materials that you’d typically find outside to decorate inside our home.
+That way she kind of blurs the lines between our indoor and outdoor spaces.
+So if you’re like Britt … or if someone on your gift list is, here are a few ideas you could consider.

 Burlap Pillow: Although burlap is a fairly rough material, it’s being used more and more on pillows, drapes, and upholstery these days.
-We like it because of its rough-hewn appearance…reminding us of old feed sacks.
+We like it because of its rough-hewn appearance … reminding us of old feed sacks.
 So here’s a burlap pillow that you can take one step further by personalizing it with a monogram.
-Price: $10-$40.
+Price: $15-$50

-Coffee Table Book: I don’t have The Southern Rustic Cabin…yet, but it’s definitely on my wish list.
+Coffee Table Book: If you’re looking for a beautiful coffee table book with a bit of Southern Charm, check out The Southern Rustic Cabin.
 In its pages, author and photographer Emily Followill shares her love of the South and all things beautiful.
 Complemented by a peak into the history of 13 amazing cabin-style homes, Emily’s stunning photographs make anyone want to live in a cabin of their own.

-And besides being an amazing photographer, Emily is an amazing person through and through.
+And besides being an amazing photographer, Emily is an amazing person through-and-through.
 We know because she’s one of Britt’s dear friends from high school.
-So take a look for yourself and buy one for one of your dear friends…or treat yourself.
-Go ahead, do it…you deserve it.
-(By the way, I’ll be doing a review of this gorgeous coffee table book sometime the first of the year, but I didn’t want to miss out on sharing it with you before all of these full-octane gift-buying days are over.
-So stay tuned for that.)
+So take a look for yourself and buy one for one of your dear friends … or treat yourself.
+Go ahead, do it … you deserve it.
+Price: $20-$30

-Alright, there you have it…the RYG Christmas Gift List for 2015.
+Alright, there you have it … this year’s RYG Christmas Gift List.
 I hope you found something you liked.
 But, again…if you didn’t, check out last year’s post.
 Perhaps you’ll find something there.